Things to Consider in the Event of Bereavement

 Losing a loved one outside the UK or abroad can be a distressing experience, Knox & Son Funeral Directors are experts in these situations.

-Dealing with the coroner, police, embassies, consulate, airports and any other professional body dealing with the death.
-We will take care of any necessary documentation needed for you and the funeral director to go ahead with the funeral.
+Liaising with the coroner, police, embassies, consulate, airports and any other professional body dealing with the death.
+We will take care of any necessary documentation needed to go ahead with the funeral.

 Wills and Probate

 After you lose a loved one there may be a lot to organise with regard to wills, estate and probate.
-We recommend you contact your solicitor for advice on these matters.
+We recommend you contact your solicitor for advice on these matters, we will be happy to offer a list of local solicitors if you need help with this.

 When someone has lost a loved one, trying to cope with the pain and loss alone can be difficult.
 People can be left feeling sad, lonely, helpless, confused, even angry.
 We are able to provide you with contacts offering appropriate support.